Meet your Cloud Native Ambassadors (CNAs)!

 - Project Experience: Argo, Istio, Kubernetes

-Lisa is a developer advocate and community architect, and Head of Developer Relations at Cockroach Labs (the company behind CockroachDB).
-Lisa is also a CNCF Ambassador and SF Bay Cloud Native Containers User Group organizer (with nearly 7000 members).
+Lisa is a developer advocate and community architect, and is Head of Developer Relations at Intuit (home of Argo Proj).
+Lisa is also a CNCF Ambassador and Silicon Valley Cloud Native User Group organizer (with over 7000 members).
 Lisa is an advocate and frequent speaker for open source technology and Diversity, Equity & Inclusion initiatives, a writer, an avid sports fan, and loves wine and dogs.
 Follow Lisa on Twitter @SWDevAngel and LinkedIn @lnamphy.

 Why I am excited to be an ambassador: It has been a great pleasure to be a CNCF Ambassador for the past several years and I am thrilled to continue the journey.
 I love working with this particular group of colleagues to evangelize open source and cloud native technology, to mentor new community members, to give a platform and a voice and to encourage participation in ALL areas of the cloud native ecosystem.
 And to have the support of the CNCF to extend the reach of cloud native technology to “the last mile” has been an extremely rewarding experience that I am grateful and excited to continue! 🙂 Looking so much forward to working with all of you in the coming years! 🙂